spiceai/docs/spiceaidocs/docs/components/data-connectors/clickhouse.md

 description: 'Clickhouse Data Connector Documentation'
 ---

 ClickHouse is a fast, open-source columnar database management system designed for online analytical processing (OLAP) and real-time analytics.
-This connector enables federated/accelerated SQL queries on top of a Clickhouse server.
+This connector enables federated SQL queries from a ClickHouse server.

 ```yaml
 datasets: